Zev Birger: Biography

 After his retirement from the civil service in 1977, Zev Birger managed the Paris office of world's largest arts management firm, ICM.

 In 1980, Birger helped his wife Trudi Birger establish a free dental clinic for poor children in Jerusalem - Dental Volunteers for Israel, which continues to provide care for thousands of at-risk children and youth every year, thanks to volunteer dentists from around the world.
 Trudi and Zev's sons Doron, Oded and Gili Birger serve on DVI's Board of Directors today.

 In 1982, Teddy Kollek, then mayor of Jerusalem, asked Birger to help develop industry and tourism in Jerusalem.
 He considered this an opportunity to make Jerusalem into an international meeting place, a venue for cultural dialogue that would pave the way for tolerance and peace.
 As a result of this perspective, the Jerusalem International Book Fair, which Birger managed, became one of the most important international book fairs in the world, a prestigious and respected institution where authors, editors and publishers from around the world meet.
-Birger manager the book fair until his last day.
+Birger managed the book fair until his last day.

 In 1999, William Morrow published an English version of Zev Birger's memoir, No Time for Patience: My Road from Kaunas to Jerusalem.
 The book was translated into several languages and published in six countries.

 In 2000, the Jerusalem Municipality honored Zev Birger as a Yakir Yerushalayim ("Worthy Citizen of Jerusalem") in recognition of the many years he worked to promote culture, the economy and tourism in Jerusalem.
 He was also honored by the governments of Germany and Lithuania.

 In his eulogy, the British author Ian McEwan, who was awarded the prestigious Jerusalem Prize in 2011, said: "He saw how low humanity could sink, and then he rose and gave so much.
 He was an indestructible spirit and an example to all mankind.
 Not only Jerusalem or Israel but the whole world that loves culture and friendship will feel this loss keenly."
 Similarly, the Japanese author Haruki Murakami, who was awarded the prestigious prize in 2009, wrote: "I heard the tragic news of Zev's death.
 I was so surprised and shocked.
 I have a beautiful memory of him, and am missing him truly."
 President Shimon Peres also eulogized Birger and wrote: "Only someone like Zev could have brought authors with international reputations to Jerusalem and make it into a literary capital."